catseye/Chrysoberyl/article/Project Dependencies.md

 Project Dependencies
 ====================

-These are the things you might need to use the things produced by Cat's Eye Technologies.
-I mean software — the interpreters and compilers for the programming languages our projects are written in, and the platforms or operating systems that they run on.
+This document lists the software you might need to run the software produced by Cat's Eye Technologies.
+This includes interpreters and compilers for the programming languages our projects are written in, the platforms or operating systems that they run on, and libraries and tools they might require when run.

-It should be noted that [The Cat's Eye Technologies Platform][], which is based on NetBSD, was put together specifically for this purpose.
-Most of the dependency versions listed below, are the same as those in The Platform (suggesting that this document may merge with The Platform somehow in the future.)
+It should be noted that [The Cat's Eye Technologies Platform][] was started specifically for this purpose: providing a platform where all (or at least, the majority) of Cat's Eye Technologies' project can run.
-The Platform runs under QEMU, and possibly under other x86-based IBM PC-architecture emulators, and possibly even on actual x86-based computers, if they can run NetBSD.

-Stuff written in compiled languages needs to be built before it can run.

-This is a work-in-progress.
-It doesn't really include [Retrocomputing][] but it probably should.
+Therefore this document may refer to that project in many places.

 Languages
 ---------